What Causes Excess Dust in a House?

 Leaky Windows And Doors

 Windows and doors with gaps can cause energy loss.
-Additionally, dust and pollen can also enter your home whenever the wind blows through this gap.
+Dust and pollen can also enter your home whenever the wind blows through this gap.

 The situation gets worse if you live on a dirt or gravel road.
-You can consider caulking windows and doors as a way to maintain your home’s energy efficiency and fill gaps in the frame.
+Consider caulking windows and doors to maintain your home’s energy efficiency and fill gaps in the frame.

-Accumulation Of Dust On Furnitures, Blinds, and Curtains.
+Accumulation of Dust on Furniture, Blinds, and Curtains

 Fabrics and upholstered furniture usually accumulate dust.
 And every time you draw the curtains or have to sit on the sofa, the dirt that has been trapped is released into the air.

-The best remedy is to use a vacuum cleaner to clean curtains or drapes and furniture once a week.
+The best remedy is to use a vacuum cleaner to clean curtains, drapes, and furniture once a week.
 If you have blinds or shutters, clean them regularly.

 Holes in the Ducts

 The air ducts in your house pass through walls, ceilings, attics, and basements.
-If there are leaks or holes in the ducts, dust can get into the leaky ducts and then into your house.
+If there are leaks or holes in the ducts, dust can get into the leaky ducts and your house.

-If you notice more dust after turning on the furnace or air conditioner, it means that the ducts are not adequately sealed.
+If you notice more dust after turning on the furnace or air conditioner, the ducts are not adequately sealed.

-It would be a good idea to contact heating, ventilation, and air conditioning (HVAC) professional and have your duct pressure tested.
+Contact a heating, ventilation, and air conditioning (HVAC) professional and have your duct pressure tested.

 Measures to Improve Indoor Air Quality and Reduce Dust